Syncano/syncano-js/README.md

 var instance = new Syncano({apiKey : "MY_INSTANCE_KEY", instance: "MY_INSTANCE_NAME"});
 ```

-Once you have created, your initial object, all subsequent calls will be scoped under the initial object, until a new one is created.
+Once you have created your initial object, all subsequent calls will be scoped under the initial object, until a new one is created.
 This should eliminate confusion around what your objects currently are responsible for.

 #### Account.Instance vs Instance Scope